saina-s/Bayesian-RL-Navigation/README.md

 The outcome of this project is therefore more than a two-figure reproduction: it is a documented reproducibility study showing how comparator construction and seemingly minor tie semantics can materially affect conclusions in reinforcement-learning experiments.

-Future work in this repository will be separated from the reproduction study and will investigate additional robustness and methodological extensions of Bayesian navigation under model uncertainty.

 ---